Dear Colleague,

 So, how can you help?

-Your membership in CFA helps to ensure continued advocacy on behalf of all of us.
-By joining CFA, you can participate in shaping our goals and action, send an important message to management about our commitment to protecting our professional role as faculty in the CSU, and enhance the quality of education our students receive.
+By joining CFA now, you are sending an important message to management about our commitment to winning at the bargaining table, protecting our professional role as faculty in the CSU, and enhancing the quality of education our students receive.
+We need to show strength now for reopener bargaining and as we enter full contract bargaining in 2024.

 CFA member dues support our essential work, like contract bargaining and faculty rights.
-Every new member ensures we truly represent faculty sentiment on faculty rights, retirement, pay, and working conditions.
-We organize to secure state funding for the CSU and to pursue laws providing the best learning and working conditions.
+Every new member ensures we represent faculty sentiment on faculty rights, retirement, pay, and working conditions.
+Our efforts also include organizing to secure state funding for the CSU and sponsoring legislation that provides the best learning and working conditions.

 Join us in helping to ensure the future of your campus, the CSU, and public higher education – go to calfac.org/join-CFA to complete a membership form.